-Do not classify here: Neonatal death from late onset (≥48 hrs of age) Group B Streptococcal disease in a term infant.
+Do not classify here: Neonatal death from late onset (\geq 48 hrs of age) Group B Streptococcal disease in a term infant.
 Classify under Category 12.
 Neonatal death with no obstetric antecedent factor and PSANZ-NDC as 4.4.
 The organism involved (GBS) may be classified as an associated condition under NDC associated factors using Category 2 sub classifications as a pragmatic way of collecting organisms in acquired infection.
 Alternately (and more appropriately), the organism should be included in a minimum dataset for all perinatal deaths

-Death type Criteria for Perinatal and Acquired Infection category Fetal Histological confirmation of inflammation in cord (funisitis) or fetus (pneumonitis or pneumonia) with or without microbiological evidence of infection or Convincing clinical evidence of primary maternal infection and 2b.
-Positive culture of a pathogen from mother or placenta (specimen taken aseptically between amnion and chorion) Neonatal A. Congenital Early onset infection (within 48 hours of birth), defined as: 1.
-Clinical signs in neonate consistent with sepsis and 2.
-Haematological changes consistent with sepsis and one or more of the following: 3a.
-Positive culture of a pathogen (bacterial or viral) from the neonate or 3b.
-Pathological evidence at autopsy or 3c.
-Positive serology or 3d.
-Positive culture of a pathogen from the mother or the placenta or 3e.
-Pneumonia without specified bacterial or viral pathogens NB: Some congenital viral infections may have onset later than 48 hours after birth B. Acquired Onset of infection at 48 hours or later, with criteria as above, but excluding 3d
+Death type Criteria for Perinatal and Acquired Infection category Fetal Histological confirmation of inflammation in cord (funisitis) or fetus (pneumonitis or pneumonia) with or without microbiological evidence of infection or Convincing clinical evidence of primary maternal infection and Positive culture of a pathogen from mother or placenta (specimen taken aseptically between amnion and chorion) Neonatal A. Congenital Early onset infection (within 48 hours of birth), defined as: Clinical signs in neonate consistent with sepsis Clinical signs in neonate consistent with sepsis A. Congenital view of the following: B. Pathological evidence at autopsy Or Constitution of a pathogen from the mother or the placenta Or Pneumonia without specified bacterial or viral pathogens NB: Some congenital viral infections may have onset later than 48 hours after birth B. Acquired Onset of infection at 48 hours or later, with criteria as above, but excluding 3d